Last Updated on

 In addition, PWAs are required to use secure HTTPS protocols, which means they force site owners to make sure the site conforms to the latest security standards.

-If there is any potential downside, it’s just the time, money and effort you spend in building it.
-With the benefits a PWA offers, it’s unlikely the investment could be high enough for this to give you a negative ROI.
+If there is any potential downside, it’s only the time, money and effort you spend in building it.
+With the benefits of PWAs, it’s highly unlikely that the development costs could be high enough to give you a negative ROI.

 Building a PWA is a great idea for any ecommerce business.
 But we can go even further and say that, if you’re running an online store, you need to build a progressive web app.